Jasper Johns book Pictures in Pictures 1980–2015 - Thames & Hudson

 Description

 Jasper Johns is one of the most influential artists of our time.
-This book offers the first comprehensive study of his art since 1980, during which the artist created some of his most moving and challenging works.
-Focusing primarily on Johns's paintings and works on paper, and drawing from interviews with the artist, Fiona Donovan provides context for his later works and explores the visual and iconographic complexity.
+This book offers the first comprehensive study of his art since 1980, a period during which the artist created some of his most moving and demanding works.
+Focusing primarily on Johns' paintings and works on paper, and drawing from interviews with the artist, Fiona Donovan provides context for his later works and explores the visual and iconographic complexity.

-From 1980 to 2015, Johns's imagery ranged from explorations of his earlier themes and personal history to a much broader humanistic discourse.
+From 1980 to 2015, Johns' imagery ranged from explorations of his earlier themes and personal history to a much broader humanistic discourse.
 His work addresses spiritual, moral, and sexual themes, as well as reflections on memory and mortality.
-Donovan also analyzes the connections between Johns's poetry and art, as well as the artist's absorption through appropriation and abstraction of images from diverse sources, such as Grünewald's Isenheim Altarpiece, Cézanne, Picasso, and a Vietnam War photographer, Larry Burrows.
-Johns's constant curiosity is reflected in his stylistic changes, and the evolving themes, motifs, and moods of his work are based on his exceptional painting skills and interest in the process, as evidenced by the works presented here from the 'Seasons' series and the 'Catenary' paintings from his latest series 'Regret'.
-Jasper Johns: Pictures within Pictures is a unique opportunity to see and better understand the artist's captivatingly beautiful and intriguing works, which continue to lead American art.
+Donovan also analyzes the connections between Johns' poetry and art, as well as the artist's absorption through the appropriation and abstraction of images from diverse sources, such as Grünewald's Isenheim Altarpiece, Cézanne, Picasso, and Vietnam War photographer Larry Burrows.
+Johns' continual curiosity is reflected in his stylistic changes, and the shifting themes, motifs, and moods of his work are rooted in his exceptional painting skills and interest in the process, as demonstrated by the works featured here from the 'Seasons' series and the 'Catenary' paintings from his latest 'Regret' series.
+Jasper Johns: Pictures within Pictures offers a unique opportunity to see and better understand the artist's fascinatingly beautiful and intriguing works, which continue to lead the American art scene.

-The Thames & Hudson company was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
+Their greatest passion and mission was to create a "museum without walls" and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect an international perspective, the company's name combines the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles published.
+Today, still an independent family company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+The company is also expanding its list of children's books.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

-Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house, with offices in London and New York, in autumn 1949.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.